 Tips for Communication

 When it comes to talking to someone with BPD, there are cues you need to be aware of.
-For example, if your loved on is having a bad episode (i.e. verbally abusive, making threats, etc.), you may want to hold off on a conversation.
+For example, if your loved one has a bad episode (i.e. verbally abusive, making threats, etc.), you may want to hold off on a conversation.
 It’s best to talk when both you and your partner are in a calm state of mind.

 Once you’ve reached that point, here are a few things to keep in mind:

 - Be Sure to Listen with Sympathy – The most difficult aspect of a BPD relationship is how much you’ll need to pay attention.
-Furthermore, you’ll need to do so without any judgement or distractions (i.e. your cell phone).
-Beyond giving clear assertion that you’re interested in what your BPD partner has to say, you’ll also be more mentally prepared to come up with solutions.
+Furthermore, you’ll need to do so without judgment or distractions (i.e. your cell phone).
+Beyond giving a clear assertion that you’re interested in what your BPD partner has to say, you’ll also be more mentally prepared to come up with solutions.

-- Emotions are Key – Most of BPD symptoms are caused by underlying emotions, such as trauma. ⁷ By understanding these emotions and working towards resolving them, your BPD partner has a much better chance at recovery.
+- Emotions are Key – Most BPD symptoms are caused by underlying emotions, such as trauma. ⁷ By understanding these emotions and working towards resolution, your BPD partner has a much better chance at recovery.
 Furthermore, you’ll want to encourage your BPD partner to express emotions, to make their voice feel heard.

-- Remain Calm – If your partner ends up experiencing another bad BPD episode, it’s important to remain calm.
+- Remain Calm – If your partner experiences a bad BPD episode, remain calm.
 Acts of self-defense (i.e. criticisms or accusations) can easily make things worse.

-- Develop Distractive Hobbies – It may help for your BPD partner to distract themselves when an episode arises.
-This may include exercising, listening to music, painting, gardening, or writing, depending on their interests.
+- Develop Distractive Hobbies – It may help to distract your BPD partner when an episode arises.
+This may include exercising, listening to music, painting, gardening, or writing.

 - Don’t Just Talk About BPD – People with BPD hear all too much about their disorder.
 It may be helpful to discuss other interests and lighter subjects.
-Beyond distracting your loved one, it can help to reduce any conflict you may be experiencing.
+Beyond distracting your loved one, it can help to reduce any conflict you may experience.

 You may run into instances where you have to disagree with your BPD partner.
 Or, even more so, refuse to help them in a certain situation.
 This can be difficult as people with BPD don’t enjoy hearing someone tell them “no.”

-However, there are moments where it’s necessary.
+However, there are moments when it’s necessary.
 Here are a few things to keep in mind when saying no to someone with BPD:

 - Don’t forget about yourself (see above)